nairod2000/nutrition_backend/README_API.md

     "weight": 180, // in pounds
     "height": 64, // in inches
-    "sex": "Male", // "Male" and "Female" (case sensitive) are the only valid values "is_pregnant": false
+    "sex": "Male", // "Male" and "Female" (case sensitive) are the only valid values "is_pregnant": false,
-    "is_lactating": false
+    "is_lactating": false,
+    "activity_level": "Lightly Active",
+    "diet_goal": "Lose Weight"
 }
 ```
+Notes for request:
-Only the `username` and `password` fields are required in the request.
+ - Only the `username` and `password` fields are required in the request.
 All other fields are optional.
+ - Valid values for activity_level: "Sedentary", "Lightly Active", "Moderately Active", "Very Active", "Extremely Active"
+ - Valid values for diet_goal: "Lose Weight", "Maintain Weight", "Gain Weight"

 **Response:**
 ```